faranalytics/elemental-0/README.md

 # Elemental-0

-Elemental naught is a dynamic HTML generator that can be used either client-side or server-side.
+Elemental naught is a dynamic HTML generator that can be used client-side or server-side.

 ## Usage